nftsharing/nftsharing.github.io/README.md

 # Welcome to Official Homepage of NFTSharing
-We startup NFT collections on [opensea](https://opensea.io) to bring you health, wealth and happiness with aim to list more than 1000K NFTs at a speed of 50K per month.
+We startup NFT collections on [opensea](https://opensea.io) to bring you health, wealth and happiness, with the aim of listing more than 1000K NFTs at a speed of 50K per month.

 ## 1. BandagemanNFT
 [BandagemanNFT](https://opensea.io/collection/bandagemannft) is a collection of 10,000 unique Bandage Man NFTs, which comes from the idea that we always bond ourselves to hard problems, hope to be free and fear to be forward.
 We hope these NFTs can help us to find the right way and seek the inner-heart peace.